InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/innersource-portal.md

 * **Technology Pre-requisites**.
 You must use these technologies in order to on-board to the project.
 * **Getting Started**.
 Link to instructions on how to start using the project.
 * **Chat**.
 Link to a chat channel to ask questions about the project.
-* **Sponsoring Team**.
+* **Host Team**.
 Seeing if a team is behind the project can help others to have the confidence to use it.
 * **Production Since**.
 How long as the project been used in a production environment?
 Seeing this information is a rough proxy for its maturity.
 * **Contribution**.
 Link to instructions on how to contribute to the project.

+This solution doesn't allow for a fancy display - it is just a wiki table.
+If it's important for you to have a snazzy-looking UI, then this idea won't work for you.
+Additionally, if you end up with a lot of projects (e.g. nearing 100), this solution won't scale to allow the search and filtering or auto-updating of project entries that you'll probably need.
+It is a good solution for a portal with a few dozen projects, though.

 ## Resulting Context